arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 The global properties
 ^^^^^^^^^^^^^^^^^^^^^

-The global properties of a single cell model include:
+The global properties of a single-cell model include:

 1. The **mechanism catalogue**: A mechanism catalogue is a collection of density and point mechanisms.
 Arbor has 3 built-in mechanism catalogues: ``default``,